khknopp/freeglut-binary/README.md

 # Cross-compile on your system
 1. Install [cmake](https://cmake.org/download/) on your system using the attached website
 2. Download the source code from the Freeglut [wesbite](https://freeglut.sourceforge.net/index.php#download)
-3. Extract the code using: `tar -xvf freeglut-*.tar`
+3. Extract the code using: `tar -xvf freeglut-*.tar.gz`
-4. Enter the directory of the extracted project: `cd freeglut-*`
+4. Enter the directory of the extracted project: `cd freeglut-VERSION_NUMBER`, where `VERSION_NUMBER` is for example `3.6.0`
 5. Create a build directory and cd into it: `mkdir build && cd build`
 6. Run the following to generate a makefile `cmake ..`
 7. Run `make`
 8. Run the install hook `sudo make install`
+9. (optional) Copy the needed files (install directories should be visible while running the previous step